Fitness and survival are by nature estimates of past performance.

 We consider evolutionary adaptations as those genetic changes that improve the survival chances of the organism.
-The brain that smells, hears, sees better is a survival advantage.
+The brain that smells hears, and sees better is a survival advantage.
 In ancient times, it was important to smell a lion in the bush miles away or feel weather changes by barometric pressure change or the movement of a single leaf even if the actual change was far away in time or place.
-The hyper sensitivity of the migraine brain is similar to the hyper sensitivity of the mammalian brain, where not being alert is equal to becoming food.
-Alertness is not just mammalian—all wild creatures have hyper sensitivity to their environment.
-Based on mammalian facts, my theory is that the brain of migraineurs is the original brain and those without migraines had the good fortune to adapt to changing life as a result of a series of genetic variances that became adaptations.
+The hypersensitivity of the migraine brain is similar to the hypersensitivity of the mammalian brain, where not being alert is equal to becoming food.
+Alertness is not just mammalian—all wild creatures have hypersensitivity to their environment.
+Based on mammalian facts, my theory is that the brain of migraineurs is the original brain and those without migraines had the good fortune to adapt to changing lives as a result of a series of genetic variances that became adaptations.
 Does genetics support my hypothesis?

 Mutation, Adaptation, Variant, Trait, and Epigenetics

 In the GeneCards database, one can search for the many genes associated with traits and health conditions.
 However, a gene may be associated with many unrelated traits and health conditions.
 There are several genes connected to migraines—each of these genes has a different representation in those without migraines.
 The trick is to understand what the differences may mean and how those manifest themselves in a population.